OlivierLD/oliv-ai/JupyterNotebooks/deep.learning.crash.course/TF.playground.md

 Let's say you've stop the training at that point:
 ![Example](./img/TF.playground.example.01.png)

-To see the **Bias** of a neuron, hover the move over the bottom left small square of each neuron:
+To see the **Bias** of a neuron, hover the mouse over the bottom left small square of each neuron:
 ![Example](./img/TF.playground.example.02.png)

 To see the **Weight**, hover the mouse over the incoming connector: